camscoderepo/100-days-of-code/log.md

 **Thoughts**: Coded for a few hours and did some job searching and actually may have gotten somewhere finally with that.

 **Link(s) to work**:

+### Day 6: July 26th (Friday)

+**Today's Progress**: Today has been an all day long affair, in fact I am still doing stuff and will be well into the night.
+I am trying to get a few demo AWS projects done to show a potential employer.
+So far just have an example almost done but its my first day and I have about a week.
+It's like my own solo Hackathon!

+**Thoughts**: Setting up things on AWS has been a lot of reading documentation haven't done much coding other than pasting it and naming some variables.

+**Link(s) to work**: http://wildrydes-cameron-roman.s3-website-us-west-1.amazonaws.com/